 This course is organized into an introduction and four modules.
-In each module you will have assignments given and graded by the faculty responsible for teaching that segment of the GH class.
-The collection of your GH assignments will become your "GH Portfolio" and will be the basis for the final Comparative Module assignment given and graded by the Program Director.
+You will have local faculty in each program location who will teach the classes for module delivered in that country program.
+Your local faculty will give and grade the assignments for their module .
+All local faculty have collaborated and normed assignment expectations, rubrics, and grading.
+The collection of your GH assignments will become your "GH Portfolio" and will be the basis for the final Comparative Module Four assignment given and graded by the Program Director.

-There will be two types of assignments for this class: (1) one assignment of approximately 1,000 words, recurring in each country, generally submitted by the second week of the country program, (2) one larger assignment of approximately 1,250 words, specific to each country, that will take the form of a paper, project, or activity submitted towards the end of the country program.
+There will be two types of assignments for this class: (I) one assignment of approximately 1,000 words, recurring in each country, generally submitted by the second week of the country program, (2) one larger assignment of approximately 1,250+ words, specific to each country, that will take the form of a paper, project, or activity submitted towards the end of the country program.

-NB: All work for this course will be handed in electronically on the flash drives provided.
+NB: All work for this course will be handed in electronically via Moodle.
 This collective work will become the GH Portfolio for the final Comparative Module assignment.